Video reporting and filming by TAVLEEN SINGH

 Under the a law, doctors caught performing abortions for any other reason will face up to 99 years jail.

-Rally organiser Trip Fontaine said protesters wanted to show support for the American women who will lose legislative control of their own bodies.
+The rally organiser, who did not want to be identified out of fear for her safety, said protesters wanted to show support for the American women who will lose legislative control of their own bodies.

 “The law is so restrictive that it also restricts birth control pills because event that's abortion.”